jluzio/study-guides/design/01-design-patterns.md

 }
 ```

- - Proxy provides a placeholder for another object to control access, reduce cost, and reduce complexity.
+ - **Proxy**: provides a placeholder for another object to control access, reduce cost, and reduce complexity.

 Example: cache, lazy loading

 ## Behavioral
 Most of these design patterns are specifically concerned with communication between objects.
- - Chain of responsibility delegates commands to a chain of processing objects.
+ - **Chain of responsibility**: delegates commands to a chain of processing objects.

- - Command creates objects that encapsulate actions and parameters.
+ - **Command**: creates objects that encapsulate actions and parameters.

- - Interpreter implements a specialized language.
+ - **Interpreter**: implements a specialized language.

- - Iterator accesses the elements of an object sequentially without exposing its underlying representation.
+ - **Iterator**: accesses the elements of an object sequentially without exposing its underlying representation.

- - Mediator allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
+ - **Mediator**: allows loose coupling between classes by being the only class that has detailed knowledge of their methods.

- - Memento provides the ability to restore an object to its previous state (undo).
+ - **Memento**: provides the ability to restore an object to its previous state (undo).

- - Observer is a publish/subscribe pattern, which allows a number of observer objects to see an event.
+ - **Observer**: is a publish/subscribe pattern, which allows a number of observer objects to see an event.

- - State allows an object to alter its behavior when its internal state changes.
+ - **State**: allows an object to alter its behavior when its internal state changes.

- - Strategy allows one of a family of algorithms to be selected on-the-fly at runtime.
+ - **Strategy**: allows one of a family of algorithms to be selected on-the-fly at runtime.

- - Template method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
+ - **Template**: method defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.

- - Visitor separates an algorithm from an object structure by moving the hierarchy of methods into one object.
+ - **Visitor**: separates an algorithm from an object structure by moving the hierarchy of methods into one object.

 # SOLID Principles: